 During the planning stages of future mines within the six study areas, an identification and delineation of waters of the United States, including wetlands, would be conducted within future proposed mine disturbance areas.
+Aquatic resources identified as perennial streams, least disturbed forested wetlands, or other high quality designations typically are planned for avoidance during the preapplication phase.
 Based on the USACE Fort Worth District's proposed regulatory framework described in Section 2.2.1, the USACE Fort Worth District would determine which permit type would be required using the thresholds applicable to each future mine expansion area or satellite mine and begin the necessary agency coordination.
 Part of the USACE Fort Worth District's initial evaluation would identify the category for future NEPA tiering or supplementation as would be required for each Section 404/10 permit evaluation, as described in Section 2.2.2.
 The USACE Fort Worth District's process regarding compensatory mitigation would still apply as appropriate to minimize adverse impacts.
 Submittal of detailed stream design information for USACE Fort Worth District and resource agency review prior to construction of mitigation streams would be required.
 The information would include but not be limited to plan, profile, and dimension measurements based on appropriate regional hydrographic and geomorphological data and successful as-built streams/systems on and/or near the respective mitigation site.